Greater St. Louis Area Council: Activities

+Exploring

+In addition to the traditional Cub Scouts, Scouts BSA, Venturing and Sea Scouts programs, GSLAC also offers several Exploring units sponsored by local hospitals, police departments, and other entities.

+An annual Exploring dinner is held to celebrate the program and its partners, and awards are given out to outstanding Explorers.

+STEM

+GSLAC has a council-wide STEM Committee, as well as committees in many districts.
+The councils hosts a STEM Camp each summer at Beaumont.

+In addition, the council owns a STEM trailer and van.
+These include programs like stomp rockets, snap circuits, ozobots, rover robots, sphero robots, 3D pens, hand held microscopes, vortex cannons, and more.

+Several STEM universities are also held year-round, where Cub Scouts and Scouts BSA members can complete STEM-based advancement requirements and Nova awards.

 Order of the Arrow

-The Council is served by four Order of the Arrow lodges: Shawnee Lodge, which serves the Greater St. Louis Metro area, Anpetu-We Lodge which serves southeast Missouri and southern Illinois, Nisha Kittan Lodge which serves southern Illinois and Woapink Lodge which serves central Illinois.
-After Greater New York Councils combined its five lodges into one in 2013, the Council is the only BSA council that is home to more than one Order of the Arrow Lodge.
+The council is served by four Order of the Arrow lodges: Shawnee Lodge, which serves the Greater St. Louis Metro area, Anpetu-We Lodge which serves southeast Missouri and southern Illinois, Nisha Kittan Lodge which serves southern Illinois and Woapink Lodge which serves central Illinois.

+The council is one of the only BSA councils that is home to more than one Order of the Arrow Lodge.
 Upon completion of the mergers of the early 1990s, it was decided that the council was geographically too large to administer one Order of the Arrow program.
 The decision was made to merge the Ney-a-Ti lodge, from the Egyptian Council with the Anpetu-We Lodge, and make two lodges within the council.

-Before the Lewis and Clark Council merger, GSLAC submitted a resolution to National to change the "One Lodge, One Council" policy.
-National created a committee to look into changing the policy, and will report its research in February.
+With the Lewis and Clark Council merging into GSLAC on January 1, 2017, Nisha Kittan Lodge became the council's third lodge.
+GSLAC submitted a resolution to change the Order of the Arrow's "One Lodge, One Council" policy.
+In February 2017, the National Council declined to adopt the resolution and asked GSLAC to merge Shawnee, Anpetu-We, and Nisha Kittan lodges into one new lodge, but this never occurred.

+On January 1, 2019, the Lincoln Trails Council in central Illinois merged into GSLAC.
+Woapink Lodge became the fourth lodge to serve GSLAC.
+All four lodges are still chartered by the national office.